Distributionally Robust Optimal Allocation with Costly Verification: Introduction

 The remainder of this paper is structured as follows.
 Section~\ref{sec: Problem Statement and Preliminaries} introduces our model and establishes preliminary results.
-Sections~\ref{sec: support only},~\ref{sec: Markov Ambiguity Sets} and~\ref{sec: Markov Ambiguity Sets with Independent Types} solve the proposed mechanism design problem for support-only ambiguity sets, Markov ambiguity sets, and Markov ambiguity sets with independent types, respectively.
-Conclusions are drawn in Section~\ref{sec:conclusions}, and all proofs are relegated to the~appendix.
+Sections~\ref{sec: support only},~\ref{sec: Markov Ambiguity Sets} and~\ref{sec: Markov Ambiguity Sets with Independent Types} solve the proposed mechanism design problem for support-only ambiguity sets, Markov ambiguity sets, and Markov ambiguity sets with independent types, respectively. { Section \ref{sec: Numerical Illustration} assesses the performance of the proposed mechanisms numerically.} Conclusions are drawn in Section~\ref{sec:conclusions}, and all proofs are relegated to the online appendix.

 \textit{Notation.} For any $\bm{t} \in \mathbb{R}^I$, we denote by $t_i$ the $i^{\text{th}}$ component and by $\bm{t}_{-i}$ the subvector of~$\bm t$ without~$t_i$.
 The indicator function of a logical expression~$E$ is defined as~$\mathds{1}_{E} = 1$ if~$E$ is true and as~$\mathds{1}_{E} = 0$ otherwise.
 For any Borel sets~$\mathcal{S} \subseteq \mathbb{R}^n$ and~$\mathcal{D} \subseteq \mathbb{R}^m$, we use~$\mathcal{P}_0(\mathcal{S})$ and~$\mathcal{L}(\mathcal{S}, \mathcal{D})$ to denote the family of all probability distributions on $\mathcal{S}$ and the set of all bounded Borel-measurable functions from~$\mathcal{S}$ to~$\mathcal{D}$, respectively.
 Random variables are designated by symbols with tildes ($e.g.$, $\tilde{\bm{t}}$), and their realizations are denoted by the same symbols without tildes ($e.g.$,~$\bm{t}$).